 The Inclusion Team

 Mrs R Kaur Monday - Friday (Teaching Assistant on the Inclusion Team.
-Lead Practitioner for Autism)
+Lead Practitioner for Autism.
+Specialist area of expertise Hearing Impairment)

 SENCo stands for Special Needs Coordinator, the title Inclusion Leader is used because we see inclusion as an integral part of our school and Mrs Starr has an important strategic leadership role in the school.
 We prioritise equal opportunities and the inclusion of all.
 Our focus as a school is to enable all children to achieve their best and be happy independent learners.